Bronze Age Pervert

-Bronze Age Pervert, also known as BAP or B.A.P., is a pseudonymous far-right Internet personality, associated with the manosphere.
+Bronze Age Pervert, also known as BAP, is a pseudonymous far-right Internet personality, associated with the manosphere.
 The media has identified Costin Vlad Alamariu (born May 21, 1980), a Romanian-American, as the person behind the pseudonym.

-In his writings on X, his podcast Caribbean Rhythms with Bronze Age Pervert and in his 2018 book Bronze Age Mindset, BAP advances reactionary ideas influenced by Nietzschean philosophy, promoting what he considers the heroic ideals of classical antiquity and denouncing modern society as decadent.
+In his writings on X, his podcast Caribbean Rhythms with Bronze Age Pervert and in his self-published 2018 book Bronze Age Mindset, BAP advances reactionary ideas influenced by Nietzschean philosophy, promoting what he considers the heroic ideals of classical antiquity and denouncing modern society as decadent.
 He has a dedicated cult following in Western right-wing political circles.

 Identity

 In 2023, Politico identified the writer Costin Alamariu as the person behind the pseudonym, making reference to other articles and podcasts that had previously identified him.
 According to Politico, neither Alamariu nor BAP responded to requests for comment, and Alamariu did not deny being BAP when the association was previously made.
 Graeme Wood of The Atlantic has also identified him, claiming he has known Alamariu for many years.

 Alamariu was born in Romania in 1980 and immigrated to the U.S. with his family at the age of 10.
+He attended Newton South High School near Boston and wrote for the school's newspaper.
+Alamariu was a classmate and friend of B. J. Novak, who also wrote for the newspaper.
+In 1997 the two of them, along with Novak's brother Jesse and Peter Owen Nelson pranked visitors at the Boston Museum of Fine Arts by replacing the guided tour with a fake performed by Alamariu, which slowly but steadily became more surreal and profanity laden.

-He attended Newton South High School near Boston, majored in mathematics at MIT, and studied philosophy as a graduate student at Columbia University.
-He graduated with a Ph.D. in political science from Yale, with a 2015 dissertation titled "The Problem of Tyranny and Philosophy in the Thought of Plato and Nietzsche".
+After graduating from high school, Alamariu majored in mathematics at MIT, and studied philosophy as a graduate student at Columbia University.
+He graduated with a Ph.D. in political science from Yale, with a 2015 dissertation titled The Problem of Tyranny and Philosophy in the Thought of Plato and Nietzsche.
 At the universities he attended, he was active in criticizing the perceived left-wing bias of academia.

-Alamariu was born to a Romanian mother and a Jewish father, and was baptized as an infant in the Romanian Orthodox Church.
+Alamariu was born to a Romanian mother and father.
+His father was Jewish.
+He was baptized as an infant in the Romanian Orthodox Church.